evrenvarol/gokhanvarol.com/_pages/en/index.md

 translations:
     en:
         intro-text: 'Pianist - Composer - Arranger'
+        about-title: 'ABOUT'
+        about-text: 'A highly creative and experienced Istanbul based pianist, music arranger and composer who has worked with many artists including Hadise, Hakan Altun, Emre Altug, and many more.'
         projects-title: 'RECENT PROJECTS'
         projects-desc: 'Here is the most recent work completed by Gokhan.
 Please click each project to view more details. '
         projects-button: 'View All Projects'